-Contents
+Contents 3

-Foreword
+Foreword 4

-High Weald National LandscapePartnership
+High Weald National Landscape Partnership

-Our commitment
+Our commitment 6

 Message from the Chairman

 High Weald Partnership 20-year vision 7

 About the High Weald 8

 High Weald Facts and Figures 9

 About our Plan 10

 What is a National Landscape or AONB?
 10

 What is the purpose of the Plan?
 10

+What is the purpose of the Plan?
 Who prepares the Plan and what is its status?
+10 10

+' '

+Who prepares the Plan and what is its status?
 10

+Who prepares the Plan and what is its status?
 Who is the Plan for and how should it be used?
 10

-AONB 'setting' 11

-How was the Plan prepared?
-11

-The AONB Management Plan and local authority functions 11

-The High Weald's Landscape 12
+Who prepares the Plan and what is its status?
+Who is the Plan for and how should it be used?
+AONB 'setting' 10 10 11

-Part 1: Natural beauty and the legislative purpose of AONBs (National Landscapes) 14 High Weald Area of Outstanding Natural Beauty - Statement of Significance 16 Character Components and Cross-cutting themes: Drivers of change 2024-2029 18 Part 1: Character Component: Natural Systems (Geology, Soils, Water and Climate) 20 Character Component: Settlement 24 Character Component: Routeways 28 Character Component: Woodland 32 Character Component: Fieldscape and Heath 36 Character Component: Dark Skies 40 Character Component: Perceptual and Aesthetic qualities 44 Character Component: Land-based economy and rural living 48
+Part 1: Natural Beauty and the legislative purpose of AONBs (National Landscapes) 14 High Weald Area of Outstanding Natural Beauty - Statement of Significance 16 Character Components and Cross-cutting themes: Drivers of change 2024-2029 18 Character Component: Natural Systems (Geology, Soils, Water and Climate) 20 Character Component: Settlement 24 Character Component: Routeways 28 Character Component: Woodland 32 Character Component: Fieldscape and Heath 36 Character Component: Dark Skies 40 Character Component: Aesthetic and Perceptual qualities 44 Character Component: Land-based Economy and Rural Living 48

-Part 2: Cross cutting themes: programmes, principles for action and investment strategy 2024-2029 52 Restoring Soil Health and Regenerative Land Management 55 Nature Recovery and Biodiversity 58 The Climate Crisis: Achieving net zero 62 People and Access 65 Planning and Development in the High Weald AONB 68
+Part 2: Cross cutting themes: programmes, principles for action and investment strategy 2024-2029 52 Restoring Soil Health and Regenerative Land Management 55 Nature Recovery and Biodiversity 58 The Climate Crisis: Achieving Net Zero 62 People and Access 65 Planning and Development in the High Weald AONB 68